rlooq/pelican_blog/content/articles/20211229_snaky_journey.md

 Title: A Snaky Journey
 Date: 2021-12-29
+Description: Learning Python with little gain so far for lack of a clear purpose.
+But I'll try to keep it up.

 I've been trying to learn [Python](https://www.python.org/) and other related skills on-and-off for some time now.
 It's been, and still is both frustrating and rewarding in equal measure.